 The function of the INB(INB+) input and the SI(INB-) input is defined by the connections on the SO output pin.
-If the PECL/TTL translator function is not required, the SO output is wired to VCC.
+If the PECL/TTL translator function is not required, the SO output is wired to $V{CC}$ .
 A sensor circuit will detect this connection and cause the inputs to become INB± (a differential line-receiver serial-data input).
-If the PECL/TTL translator function is required, the SO output is connected to its normal TTL load (typically one or more TTL inputs, but no pull-up resistor) and the INB+ input becomes INB (single-ended ECL 100K, serial data input) and the INB- input becomes SI (single-ended, ECL 100K status input).
+If the PECL/TTL translator function is required, the SO output is connected to its normal TTL load (typically one or more TTL inputs, but no pull-up resistor) and the INB+ input becomes INB (single-ended ECL 100K, serial data input).